Flush-mounting

 Why does the Qnect/UniQ cost more than a standard cavity wall box?

-The cavity wall boxes of the Q-Series are all halogen-free and airtight, offering you numerous advantages and application possibilities in a single box.
-With a diameter of 74 mm, it offers significantly more installation space than conventional electronical boxes.
-In the case of multiple combinations, the boxes can also be firmly connected to one another at the standardized combination distance of 71 mm.
-The SCS connection technology with a large-area connection membrane, including Cable-Plopp technology enables easy through-wiring without connecting pieces.
-This noticeably saves you working time
+The Q-Series Cavity Wall Boxes are all halogen-free and airtight, offering numerous advantages and application possibilities in a single box.
+With a diameter of 74 mm, the installation space is significantly larger than that of conventional electronical boxes.
+For multiple combinations, the boxes can be firmly connected to one another at the standardized combination distance of 71 mm.
+The SCS connection technology with its large-area connection membrane including Cable-Plopp technology enables easy through-wiring without connecting pieces.
+This noticeably saves you working time!

-Thanks to its mounting claw, the Qnect can be fixed to panels with a thickness of 0 to 37 mm — something that’s not possible with standard cavity wall boxes.
+Thanks to its mounting claw, the Qnect can be fixed to panels with a thickness of 0 mm to 37 mm — something that’s not possible with standard cavity wall boxes.
 In addition, the box features a total of 8 screw domes, allowing flexible alignment.
 When installing the UniQ from the rear, no screwing is required at all, resulting in significant time savings.

-Do the Q series cavity wall boxes offer cable retention?
+Do the Q-Series Cavity Wall Boxes offer cable retention?

-Yes, the cavity wall boxes of the Q series offer secure cable fixing thanks to cable retention up to 2 kg /20N.
+Yes, the Q-Series Cavity Wall Boxes offer secure cable fixation through cable retention up to 2 kg / 20 N.

 DIN 18229 (General regulations for construction work) requires, that damage and impairment to other trades must be avoided during the execution of work.

-How can I save costs with the cable holder on the construction site?
+How can I save costs with the Cable Holder on the construction site?

 DIN 18229 (General regulations for construction work) requires, that damage and impairment to other trades must be avoided during the execution of work.

-How can I save costs with the multi box on the construction site?
+How can I save costs with the Multi Box on the construction site?

-Does working with the drilling template take longer?
+Does working with the Drilling Template take longer?

-Which drill hole is required for the Uni-Flexx?
+Which borehole is required for the Uni-Flexx?

-Is the Uni-Flexx vapour proof?
+Is the Uni-Flexx vapor-tight?

 Cast-in-place concrete